c00kiii/security-scripts/README.md

 # security-scripts
-A collection of security-focused scripts organized by language
+A collection of security-focused scripts organized by language or utility